-Our Neuro Exercise Specialists are trained professionals who specialize in working with individuals with neurological conditions, such as Parkinson’s disease.
-We understand the specific motor and non-motor symptoms associated with Parkinson’s disease and how exercise can help manage those symptoms.
+Our Neuro Exercise Specialists understand the specific motor and non-motor symptoms associated with Parkinson’s disease and how exercise can help manage them.
 We are also experts in the use of specific exercises, such as high-intensity interval training and boxing, which have been shown to be effective in improving movement and function.
-Additionally, we stay up to date on the latest research and developments in the field of exercise and Parkinson’s disease, which allows us to provide the most current and effective exercise programs for our clients.
+We stay up to date on the latest research and developments in the field of exercise and Parkinson’s disease, which allows us to provide the most current and effective exercise programs for our clients.
+This also helps us ensure our programs pick up where therapy leaves off.

-Our facilities are equipped with specialized equipment, such as our body weight support track system, which enables clients to practice walking without the risk of falling.
+- Specialized equipment including a body weight support track system that enables our clients to practice walking without the risk of falling

 “I can do things physically I couldn’t do before Parkinson’s.
 This is probably the healthiest I’ve been in my adult life.”